jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-05-30-clean-architecture-of-uncle-bob-martin-in-aspnet-mvc-web-api.md

 This post is just a personal inquiry into how to do a clean architecture implementation in ASP.NET MVC Web API without making the Controller know about the Presenter.

-This might not give any value to you.
-Don't waste your time reading this.

-Read Steven van Deursen's posts [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-command-side-of-my-architecture/) and [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-query-side-of-my-architecture/) instead.
+This might not give any value to you. :grin: If you want more valueable stuffs, read Steven van Deursen's posts [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-command-side-of-my-architecture/) and [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-query-side-of-my-architecture/) instead.

 </div>